Chapter 47 BWV 31 Der Himmel lacht! Die Erde jubilieret.

-Bach must have been fully aware that he had not been the first choice of candidates for the position of Cantor.
+Bach was fully aware that he had not been the first choice of candidates for the position of Cantor.
 His first Leipzig cycle demonstrates throughout a balance between excitingly innovative composition and the reworking, often in groups at particular key periods of the church year, of well tested pieces.
 Dürr (p 268) dates the original composition of C 31 as April 1715 with a revival at Weimar.
 It is believed that Bach performed it on several occasions at Leipzig and various alterations were made to the instrumentation to suit varying circumstances.

 The version in which it is generally performed today uses one of Bach′s largest orchestrations; three trumpets with timpani, four oboes and bassoon, continuo and strings with two viola lines (betraying an early genesis), an independent cello part and, almost uniquely in the cantata canon, a five part chorus employing two soprano lines.

 There can be no greater contrast than that between the sinfonia for this cantata and that of the previous week, C 182.
 The latter was graceful, formal, delicate and charming as befits the welcoming of a compassionate and caring Saviour.
 The former is loud, extrovert and joyous, entirely appropriate for the celebration of Christ′s rising.
 It begins with a bold unison theme in C major ascending in pitch as a representation of Christ rising from the tomb.
 It has a distinct fanfare quality associated with the heralding of King or Prince and it is worth noting that, most unusually for Bach, the entire melody is based around the single chord of C.